Home: Why study Bible passages?

 He wants each and every one of us to know him.
 To really know him.
 To have an intimate relationship with him.
 And we can only achieve that if we spend time with him in his Word.

 We are more than just flesh and blood.
 We are spirit.
 And when we chose salvation through Jesus Christ our spiritual man became renewed.
-So we begin to hunger for him.
+So we begin to hunger for him and his Word

-To thirst after Him just like dry and barren land thirst for water.
+We begin to thirst after Him just like dry and barren land thirsts for water.

 I know it happens to you because it happens to me all the time.

 And the Word of God is our Food.

 If we do not eat of it, we would feel empty, bare and frustrated.
 We would starve.

 That’s why you are on the internet right now, looking for either bible lessons or wanting to have your own personal bible study because your spirit man wants to be fed!

 Jeremiah 15:16 “Thy words were found, and I did eat them; and thy word was unto me the joy and rejoicing of mine heart: for I am called by thy name, O Lord God of hosts”

 When you feed yourself through the word, you will begin to get stronger.
 Not only stronger but you will begin to get ‘sensitive’ to the things of God.